 I realized not only did her face and tears prove she was in dire straits but also that when we listen to that still small voice it turns out not only are we blessing that other person but also ourselves!
 I drove home thinking of all the possible reasons she became so emotional.
 Maybe she was short her rent payment, or maybe she wouldn’t have been able to eat lunch that day.
 I thought about all the times in my past when I was in need and the right person or circumstance appeared, and how glad I was she was still there so I could get a second chance to do the right thing.
 When we let our flesh get in the way and justify all the reasons for not helping we miss out on such wonderful opportunities.
 You never know who’s path you may cross and how you can make a huge difference in their lives and how one day we will all need someone to take that same time for us.

-- 1 cup of light coconut milk
+- 1 cup Light coconut milk

-- 1 tbsp. coco powder - I used Equal Exchange Baking Cocoa (it does not contain sugar)
+- 1 tbsp Coco powder (I used Equal Exchange Baking Cocoa, it does not contain sugar)